 The radius is by default computed from the mean of all distances between points.
-This can be a really large distance for example if your are modelling a marine species that occurs across the globe.
-In this case some circles might overlap and the algorithm tries to merge these circles which might result in a fail.
+This can be a distance, for example, if are modelling marine species that occur across the globe.
+In this case, some circles might overlap, and the algorithm tries to merge these circles which might result in a failed experiment.
 The solution is to rerun the experiment with a fixed distance for the radius.

 Does not use environmental variables to predict species occurrence

 allows the user to set model arguments as specified below.

 There is no impact of setting a random seed for this model.

 Circle radius (d)

 The radius of each circle in meters.
 A single number or a vector with elements corresponding to rows in p.
 If missing, the diameter is computed from the mean inter-point distance. (default = NULL)